NewPath-Consulting/Wild-Apricot-Press/README.md

 On the WordPress admin dashboard, using the left menu, navigate to to Plugins > Add New.
 Upload the plugin compressed archive (zip) and ensure the plugin is activated.

-To configure the WildApricot Press, the WildApricot API settings must be configured.
+To configure NewPath WildApricot Press, the WildApricot API settings must be configured.

 ### Create an Authorized Application in WildApricot

-WildApricot Press communicates with your WildApricot website via the WildApricot API using an "Authorized Application."
+NewPath WildApricot Press communicates with your WildApricot website via the WildApricot API using an "Authorized Application."
 To create a WildApricot authorized application, use the [WildApricot administrative settings to create a "Server application" authorized application](https://gethelp.wildapricot.com/en/articles/199).
-You should provide "Full access" to the authorized application to enable WildApricot Press to reading and write data into WildApricot.
+You should provide "full access" to the authorized application to enable NewPath WildApricot Press to read and write data into WildApricot.

 Creating Server application in WildApricot: